milesfrom1900/Auto-Shutdown-Windows-Plex-Media-Server/README.md

 Requirements:
 1. Windows machine with Plex Media Server installed and running
-2. Internet Explorer with first startup settings set (Start Internet explorer and accept terms/choose settings)
+2. Internet Explorer with first startup settings set (Start Internet Explorer and accept terms/choose settings)

 Instructions
 1. Copy file to location where it can be accessed from the Windows based Plex Media Server